Lynnland Female Institute

 Lynnland Female Institute was a private women's liberal arts college located in Glendale, Kentucky, a small community in Hardin County.
 The campus was originally located near the historic Louisville and Nashville Railroad midway between Glendale and the Nolin Station.
 It is one of the oldest women's colleges in Kentucky.
 The Lynnland Female Institute was founded by local Baptist leaders, who helped assure its continuation throughout its history.
-It was officially chartered by the Kentucky General Assembly in 1867 and closed its doors as a college in 1915.
+It was officially chartered by the Kentucky General Assembly in 1867 and closed as a college in 1915.

 Beginnings

 Lynnland Female Institute was chartered on February 11, 1867, and opened soon aftward under the leadership of the local Baptist minister, Rev. G. A. Colson.
 In 1869, William F. Perry of Alabama (once the president of the East Alabama Female College in Tuskegee) came to serve as president of the Lynnland Female Institute.
 He recruited a teacher from Washington College in Virginia: the 20 year old John Peyton Hobson came to teach upon recommendation from his college president, Robert E. Lee.
 On June 29, 1871, Perry and Peter Eppes Harris purchased the school for $17,000 and eventually turned it co-educational as the Lynnland Military Institution (girls attended a separate department).
 But it closed in 1879 and Perry left for Bowling Green, Kentucky where he taught at Ogden College (a precursor to Western Kentucky University) until his death.